 - Picked through your cranberries and discard those that are not ripe.
 Wash in cold water.

-- Add washed cranberries; return to boil over for 5 minutes, without stirring.
+- Add washed cranberries to pan, return the mixture to a boil over medium burner for 5 minutes, without stirring.

-- Lower heat and simmer until about two-thirds of berries have popped open and sauce thickens, about 15 minutes, stirring occasionally.
+- Reduce to medium/low heat and simmer until about two-thirds of berries have popped open and sauce thickens, about 15 minutes, stirring occasionally.

 - Remove from heat and stir in the Triple Sec.